leenamr/ALANI-Auction-Exchange/README.md

 # Alani Auction Exchange

 A decentralized auction platform built on the Ethereum **Sepolia** testnet.
 Sellers list items, bidders compete in English-style auctions, and all bids are paid in **ALANI**, a custom ERC-20 token created specifically for the system.
-There is no central operator — auction rules are enforced by smart contracts that anyone can audit on-chain.
+There is no central operator, auction rules are enforced by smart contracts that anyone can audit on-chain.

 **Live front end:** https://alani-auction-exchange.vercel.app